BeRo1985/pasvulkan/docs/vectorpath.md

 1. **SDF-Based Rendering** (Current, Production) - Using `TpvSignedDistanceField2D` for font rendering and pre-rasterized vector shapes
 2. **Naive Direct Rendering** (Current, Production) - Basic fragment shader evaluation of vector paths of CPU-prepared shapes, good for non-transparent shapes, where overdraw is minimal and artifacts are not noticeable
-3. **Coverage-Mask-then-Cover Approach** (Current, Production) - Two-pass transparent shape rendering
+3. **Coverage-Mask-then-Cover Approach** (Current, Production) - Two-pass transparent shape rendering (three passes including barrier) using a coverage buffer to handle overlapping transparent shapes correctly
 4. **Direct Spatial Grid GPU Vector Rendering** (WIP) - Direct GPU-based vector path rasterization using `TpvVectorPathGPUShape`

 These algorithms are **complementary** rendering modes, allowing users to choose the best approach for their specific use case.